 Is the hormonal coil visible?

 Your coil should not be visible as it sits within the uterus.
-It is, however, possible for your clinician to see your threads.
+However, it is possible for your clinician to see your threads hanging down from your cervix.
 This is completely normal and shows that your coil is still in place.

 How long does the hormonal coil work for?